 Top 5 Things To Do In San Francisco

-One of my favourite places to visit is San Francisco – a beautiful city that invites you to wonder its steep, tree lined streets for hours.
-With beautiful parks and beaches and a famous island prison in the middle of the bay, you can’t help but fall in love and be captivated by this diverse, fun city.
-Then of course there are the wineries outside the city.
+San Francisco is a beautiful city that invites you to wonder its steep, tree lined streets for hours.
+With beautiful parks and beaches and a famous island prison in the middle of the bay, you can’t help but fall in love and be captivated by this diverse, fun city and all its offerings.
 Here is our list of the top 5 things to do in San Francisco.

 Clam Chowder in a bread bowl at Fisherman’s Wharf

 Mark Twain once famously quipped “The coldest winter I ever spent was a summer in San Francisco”.
 San Francisco does tend to have a cooler summer climate but the advantage there is that it’s always a good time for a bowl of hot clam chowder at Fisherman’s Wharf!
 Delicious, thick and creamy clam chowder (available in either cream base or tomato base) is served all day from warm sourdough bread bowls.
 How genius; soup served in a bowl that you can eat.
 Does it get any better?

 No visit to San Francisco is complete without a wonder around the famous Fisherman’s Wharf where many restaurants and cafés offer this must have bowl of tasty goodness.
 Then take a walk where you’ll be sure to find sea lions sunning themselves along various sections of the wharf.